rafasaur/sharkbot2/README.md

-# sharkbot (v2.13)
+# sharkbot (v2.14)

 Sharkbot is my attempt at a modular Discord bot, with a fair amount of functionality out of the box, and the ability to quickly and easily add/remove pieces as needed.
 In theory, one bot *could* be used across multiple Discord servers, but it is not currently written to do so effectively and it is very likely at least one thing will break.

 ## Overview
 The most recent updates for Sharkbot finally use Discord.js v13, which required some minor code updates to align with the new API.
 The file structure received a much more substantial reworking, to improve accessibility for commonly edited files, and readability overall.

 Some commands are now available as slash commands!
 The main reason for some, not all, is that interactions are handled differently than messages, which breaks some finer functionality of commands I've currently implemented.
-Certain commands will be converted into slash commands, but others (namely, [affirm](docs/COMMANDS.md#affirm)) will remain "old school" by necessity.
+Certain commands will be converted into slash commands, but others (namely [affirm](docs/COMMANDS.md#affirm)) will remain "old school" by necessity.

 ### Getting him up and running
 Just check out a copy, go through each `.config/<widget>.EXAMPLE.js` filling in blanks, and deleting the `.EXAMPLE` from the filename.
 Peruse to find other `EXAMPLE` files and make your own, or just delete them.
 Finally, replace `<your token here>` with your bot's token in `.env`.
 It should work immediately!